-General Education Requirement Fulfillment: Writing-centered; Interpreting Texts
+- General Education Requirement Fulfillment: Writing-centered; Interpreting Texts

+- Offering: Every semester

+- Instructor: Staff

 ENGL 117W (IT) Topics in British Literature (1)

 A study of topics in significant texts from British literature.
 Topics may be organized around a major author, an idea, a genre, a major work, a literary movement or a critical approach.
 Topics, texts and emphases will vary according to the instructor.
 Intended primarily for non-majors.